Cupiennius salei: Venom

+As Cupiennius salei does not produce any dedicated prey capture web, their bite effect plays an important part of their hunting strategy alongside grasping with the chelicerae, forelegs and pedipalps.
+Both ambush and pursuit are key parts of active prey capture.
+They prey on a wide range of invertebrates especially insects (moths, earwigs, cockroaches, flies, grasshoppers, etc), and small vertebrates such as frogs and lizards.
+Without any dedicated web for prey capture, they therefore depend entirely on body mechanics and venom for predation.

-Cupiennius salei produces a neurotoxic venom which is composed of a complex mixture of compounds.
-The venom contains at least 286 compounds and 49 novel proteins.
+They produce a neurotoxic venom which is composed of a complex mixture of at least 286 compounds and 49 novel proteins.
 In addition, there are many low molecular compounds, nine neurotoxic acting peptides (CSTX), at least eight neurotoxic and cytolytic acting peptides (collectively called cupiennins), highly active hyaluronidases.
 The most powerful neurotoxin is a peptide called CsTx-1.
-In 2002 a new family of peptides called cupiennins (cupiennin 1a, cupiennin 1b, cupiennin 1c, cupiennin 1d) was discovered from the venom.
-These proteins are all composed of 35 amino acid residues, and have high antimicrobial activities.
+In 2002 a new family of peptides called cupiennins (cupiennin 1a, cupiennin 1b, cupiennin 1c, cupiennin 1d) was discovered from the venom, all composed of 35 amino acid residues, and have high antimicrobial activities.
 It was subsequently discovered that the cupiennins are broad-spectrum bioactive compounds having bactericidal, insecticidal and haemolytic activities.

-Venom gland

-Cupiennius salei produces its venom in a pair of cylindrical pouch-like glands located at the anterior end of the head (prosoma).
+They produce venom in a pair of cylindrical pouch-like glands located at the anterior end of the head (prosoma).
 In adult females, each gland measures 1.8 mm in diameter and 6.5 mm in length.
 The glands are connected to a small duct through which the venom is discharged via its fang-like chelicera.
 Just before entering the chelicera, the duct enlarges to a muscle-invested ampulla and then constricts again.
 This specific arrangement is believed to be the regulatory system on the amount of venom that is released.

-Venom optimization

-Cupiennius salei is a non-web producing spider and therefore depends entirely on its venom for predation.
-It is known to prey on a variety of insects including butterflies, moths, earwigs, cockroaches, flies, grasshoppers and small vertebrates such as frogs and lizards.
-Its venom glands store only about 10 μl of crude venom.
+The venom glands of Cupiennius salei store only about 10 μl of crude venom.
 Refilling of the glands takes 2–3 days and the lethal efficacy of the venom is very low for several days after envenomation, requiring 8 to 18 days to regain full effect.
 It has been determined that the amount of venom released differs between types of prey.
 For larger and stronger insects such as beetles, the spider uses the entire amount of its venom; for smaller prey, it uses only small amounts, thus economising use of the biologically costly venom.